Goh Soon Tioe: Training

-In all this time Goh's studies were funded by his family, but in 1935 he received news that his family could no longer support him in his music study, urging him to return to Sumatra to teach music instead.
-By August that year, Goh's finances dried up.
-Just as things was looking bad for him, Alfred Vidoudez introduced Goh to Spanish guitarist Andrés Segovia who was so impressed with Goh's musical talent that he offered Goh guitar lessons free of charge in Barcelona.
-Goh left Geneva for Barcelona in December 1935, and was further introduced to Spanish violinist Francisco Costa by Segovia who offered Goh to stay, and learn the violin from him in his home in Calle Muntaner.
-His sojourn in Barcelona came to an end, when Goh had to flee from the Spanish Civil War in July 1936.
+In 1935, Goh's family was unable to support him in his music education and urged him to return to Sumatra to teach music instead.
+By August, Goh's finances dried up.
+Alfred Vidoudez introduced Goh to Spanish guitarist Andrés Segovia who was so impressed with Goh's musical talent that he offered Goh guitar lessons free of charge in Barcelona.
+Goh left Geneva for Barcelona in December, and was further introduced to Spanish violinist Francisco Costa by Segovia who offered Goh to stay, and learn the violin from him in his home in Calle Muntaner.
+Goh left Barcelona when the Spanish Civil War started in July 1936.
 As a parting gift, Segovia gave him a Rudolfo Cauracho guitar.

-Goh arrived in Brussels via Paris and the Netherlands, and went to seek Alfred Marchot at the Royal Academy of Music with a letter of introduction written by Costa earlier.
+Goh arrived in Brussels and went to seek Alfred Marchot at the Royal Academy of Music with a letter of introduction written by Costa earlier.
 Marchot was impressed with Goh's earnestness and his talent, and was willing to teach Goh for free.
 The prolonged hunger pangs, malnutrition and stress caused by the lack of food brought about a paralysis in three fingers of his left hand, killing his hopes of playing the violin ever again.
 Goh fell into the trenches of despair, but Marchot was happy to teach him the aesthetics of music until his death in July 1939.
-After 8 long years' of staying in Europe Goh finally saw that it was pointless to continue staying in Europe, and returned home in Padang with a heavy heart in September that year.
+After eight years in Europe, Goh finally saw that it was pointless to continue staying in Europe, and returned home in Padang with a heavy heart in September that year.